jeremiahsmithdev/SolidInvoice/docs/PROJECT_OVERVIEW.md

 # Project Overview: SolidInvoice

+SolidInvoice is a sophisticated open-source invoicing application designed to assist small businesses and freelancers in efficiently managing their daily billing operations.
+With its comprehensive range of features, this elegant online platform ensures that you receive timely payments.

-SolidInvoice is a comprehensive web-based billing and invoicing application designed for small to medium businesses.
-Originally developed as a general-purpose billing solution, it has been enhanced with specialized features for service-based businesses, particularly tree felling and landscaping operations.
+The application has been enhanced with specialized features for service-based businesses, particularly tree felling and landscaping operations, while maintaining its core functionality for general business use.

+## System Requirements

+SolidInvoice requires **PHP version 8.3 or later** for optimal performance.
+It is recommended to use the latest available version of PHP.

+Additional requirements:
+- **MySQL 8.0+** or **PostgreSQL 13+** for database
+- **Composer** for PHP dependency management
+- **Bun** for JavaScript package management
+- **Docker** (optional, for containerized deployment)

 ## Core Technologies